 These last few weeks have been crazy busy for me.
 I have been gone somewhere every weekend for the last month and a half!
 That means less time in the kitchen for me so this month’s Eating the Alphabet post is a few days behind.
 Oh well..better late than never!

 Healthy Family Ingredients

 When trying to decide what ingredient I wanted to feature this month, I knew I wanted to use edamame.
-My whole family loves to eat steamed edamame in the pods but I have seen lots of recipes here and there using this soybean in salads, dips or other dishes.
-I decided I wanted to make a dip sort of like hummus but also using white beans instead of the traditional cannellini beans.
-In searching the web I never really found a recipe exactly like what I was looking for so I created my own!
+My whole family loves to eat steamed edamame in the pods, but I have seen lots of recipes here and there using this soybean in salads, dips or other dishes.
+I decided I wanted to make a dip sort of like hummus, but also using Great Northern white beans instead of the traditional cannellini beans.
+In searching the web, I never really found a recipe exactly like what I was looking for so I created my own!

-This is SO incredibly easy you will ask yourself why you don’t make it more often.
-It is delicious served with cut up vegetables like carrots or cucumber but also tastes great with pita chips (I was out of those so didn’t include them in the picture).
-Not only can you enjoy it as a dip but it is also delicious as a spread on a sandwich or wrap.
+This is such an easy dip recipe, you will ask yourself why you don’t make it more often.
+It is delicious served with cut up vegetables like carrots or cucumber, but also tastes great with pita chips.
+Not only can you enjoy it as a dip, but it is also delicious as a spread on a sandwich or wrap.
 Best of all it can be made ahead and will store in the refrigerator for two days.